-• Providers must have completed the SCC Provider Agreement 2019 in the Early Education Portal.
-Schools must return a signed paper version.

-- PVI providers will use the Early Education Portal to claim funding for all eligible 2, 3 & 4 year old children. - Maintained schools must claim for all 3 & 4 year old children through schools finance and all claims for 2 year olds through the Early Education Portal. - SCC Declaration Forms must be retained by the provider for a period of seven years. - SCC will pay all providers according to the published payment schedule. - The provider should accurately submit their claims in the Early Education Portal and any other necessary data by the published dates to support SCC to make payment. - Claims must be made in the funded period in which the child takes up or uses their funded early education place.
+- Providers must have completed the SCC Provider Agreement 2021-2022 in the Early Education Portal.
+Schools must return a signed paper version. - PVI providers will use the Early Education Portal to claim funding for all eligible two, three & fouryear-old children. - Maintained schools must claim for all three and four-year-old children through schools finance and all claims for two-year-olds through the Early Education Portal. - SCC Declaration Forms must be retained by the provider for a period of seven years. - SCC will pay all providers according to the published payment schedule. - The provider should accurately submit their claims in the Early Education Portal and any other necessary data by the published dates to support SCC to make payment. - Claims must be made in the funded period in which the child takes up or uses their funded early education place.
 If a parent has given you the relevant forms on time but due to an administrative error the child has not been funded, you can contact the Funded Early Education Team, who may, in exceptional circumstances, add a late claim to the Early Education Portal for you.
-Please note late claims will only be accepted up to 6 weeks into the new funded period. - SCC will not backdate claims if a SCC Provider Agreement was not completed in the Early Education Portal, or if for a school, a paper version, for the relevant funded period. - SCC will set out funding processes and timetable so providers are clear about the funding that they will receive and the requirements on them in order to receive it, including funding multiple providers and changes in provider.
-See Appendices 8 & 9.
+Please note late claims will only be accepted up to six weeks into the new funded period. - SCC will not backdate claims if a SCC Provider Agreement was not completed in the Early Education Portal, or if for a school, a paper version, for the relevant funded period. - SCC will set out in the SCC Provider Agreement the funding processes and timetable so providers are clear about the funding that they will receive and the requirements on them in order to receive it, including funding multiple providers and changes in provider. - 13.8 Early years provision is defined in section 20 of the 2006 Act as the provision of childcare.
+"Childcare", as defined in section 18 of the 2006 Act, specifically excludes care provided for a child by a parent, step-parent, foster parent (or other relative) or by a person who fosters the child privately or has parental responsibility for the child.
+Early years provision by a childminder (either independently registered with Ofsted or registered with a childminder agency) for a related child does not count as childcare in legal terms.
+Government funding cannot be claimed by, or spent on, childminders providing childcare for their own child or a related child, even if they are claiming for other children.